Learn how to start a blog in eleven easy steps. Get the basics to grow a successful blog. Earn money by helping others while doing what you love.

 The goal of sponsored posts is to bring customers to a brand.
 Think of it as an advertisement.
 You are publishing an advertisement for the company.

-Companies like sponsored posts because they can be a great way to promote their products or services authentically.
+Companies like sponsored posts because they can be a great way to authentically promote their products or services.
 Potential customers are more likely to be interested in a product or service promoted by a blogger or influencer than a traditional ad.

 A brand will typically pay the blogger a one-time fee, and the blogger will write about the product or service.
-Companies may prefer sponsored posts over ads because bloggers generally have an authentic writing style, and that means they have the trust of their readers.
+Companies may prefer sponsored posts over ads because bloggers generally have an authentic writing style, which means they have their readers' trust.

-Companies like sponsored posts because, compared to traditional advertisements that cost significantly more, sponsored posts can go even farther and may have a much higher conversion rate.
+Companies like sponsored posts because, compared to traditional advertisements that cost significantly more, sponsored posts can go even further and may have a much higher conversion rate.

 Companies will pay anywhere from $250 to $10,000 for a highly influential media personality.
 Celebrity influencers can make six figures for a sponsored post.
 But, the average established blogger earns $500 to $5,000 per post.

-If you want to learn more about sponsored posts, I highly recommend Making Sense of Sponsored Posts by Michelle Schroeder.
+I highly recommend Making Sense of Sponsored Posts by Michelle Schroeder if you want to learn more about sponsored posts.

 4. Digital Content